An interview with Lizzie Ward, author of Fragments: Essays and Philosophies

 I enjoy writing poetry, paranormal fiction, philosophical essays, and articles.
 Blogging, for me, is about community and connecting with people all over the world.
 Through it, I have ‘met’ people in India, the US, and Europe who I consider some of the loveliest people I know.

-- What has been the biggest obstacle for you?
-Have you come up against any barriers?
+What has been the biggest obstacle for you?

 Being a deaf writer can be difficult for a number of reasons – making sure you have access to writing events and conventions, having to remind people that you need subtitles or a transcript for podcasts and videos, and not always having the confidence to network in the way that hearing people do.
 In the past, I have unwittingly limited myself to writing for places that focus on deaf issues, when the issues I write about often have a wider audience.